open-estuary/estuary/doc/Deploy_Manual.4D02.md

  D02 also supports booting via ACPI, you can bring up this systerm which is similar with this DT mode, you must fix some point as follow:

- 1. delete DTB file and don't burn DTB file
+ 1. delete DTB file and don't burn DTB file<br>

  2. Set the parameters of booting via ACPI